CZ-NIC/knot/doc/reference.rst

 -------

 An ordered list of destination IP addresses or UNIX socket paths which are used for communication with the remote server.
+Non-absolute path (i.e. not starting with ``/``) is relative to :ref:`server_rundir`.
+Optional destination port (default is 53) can be appended to the address using ``@`` separator.
 The addresses are tried in sequence until the remote is reached.
-Optional destination port (default is 53) can be appended to the address using ``@`` separator.

 *Default:* not set